FabianaMendes/FabianaMendes/README.md

 **About me:**

-- 🔭 I am currently working as a Front-end Developer
+- 🔭 I am currently working as a Mobile Developer
-- 🌱 I'm always studying JavaScript, ReactJS, CSS & HTML
+- 🌱 I'm always studying something related to my stack
-- :heartbeat: Flerting with UX/UI design
+- :heartbeat: Flerting with UX/UI design (Love to use Figma!)
 - 💡 I try to help people who are starting in programming
 - 💬 Ask me about anything!
 - :heart_eyes: Love technology, movies, series and rock'n'roll :metal: